potchy/wavtogg/README.md

 # wavtogg

-A .wav to .ogg bulk converter with encoding filters and backup support.
+A .wav to .ogg bulk converter for Windows with encoding filters and backup support.

 ## convert